gadget-inc/ggt/CONTRIBUTING.md

 The command-line interface for Gadget

 VERSION
-  @gadgetinc/ggt/0.1.16 darwin-arm64 node-v16.18.1
+  ggt/0.2.3 darwin-arm64 node-v16.18.1

 USAGE
   $ ggt [COMMAND]

 COMMANDS
-  help    Display help for ggt.
-  list    List the apps available to the currently logged in user. login   Log in to your account. logout  Log out of your account. sync    Sync your Gadget application's source code to and from your local filesystem. whoami  Show the name and email address of the currently logged in user.
+  sync    Sync your Gadget application's source code to and from your local filesystem. list    List the apps available to the currently logged in user. login   Log in to your account. logout  Log out of your account. whoami  Show the name and email address of the currently logged in user.
 ```